Thdub/NSudo_Installer/README.md

 # Install
 1. Launch .bat as administrator.
 2. Browse to desired location, or paste an existing path - either in address bar or message box - then click "Select Folder" button.
+3. Select Options

-       Note : You can edit "root_perm" value at top of script.
+Note : You can edit following values at top of script.
+- Root_Perm :
 - Set value to 1 : Allow root installation (like "C:\")
 - Set value to 0 : Prohibit root installation. (default value)

-3. Select Options
+- Shortcut_Path :
+- Set value to 1 : Create shortcut anywhere you like
+- Set value to 0 : Shortcut creation is restricted to Start Menu(s) and Start Menu(s) subfolders (default value)

+- Debug :
+- Set value to 1 : Install .pdb debug files
+- Set value to 0 : Do not install .pdb debug files (default value)

 # NSudo Launcher Installer Options
 Installer options, at the user choice.